-INPOWER BC GENERAL PARTNERSHIP
+INPOWER BC GENERAL PARTNERSHIP AND ITS RELATED HOLDING COMPANIES

-In the fourth quarter of 2021, SNC-Lavalin's offer to transfer its 100% ownership interest in InPower BC General Partnership and its related holding companies to SNC-Lavalin Infrastructure Partners LP (the "SNCL IP Partnership") was accepted by the external investor in the SNCL IP Partnership, subject to customary approvals and closing conditions.
-SNC-Lavalin holds a 20% interest in SNCL IP Partnership, a Capital investment accounted for by the equity method.
-This transaction was completed in early February 2022 (see Note 40).
+On February 7, 2022, SNC-Lavalin announced that the Company completed the sale and transfer of its ownership interest in InPower BC General Partnership and its related holding companies to SNC-Lavalin Infrastructure Partners LP ("SNCL IP Partnership") in which the Company has a 20% ownership interest.
 As at December 31, 2021, all assets and liabilities of InPower BC General Partnership and its related holding companies were classified as held for sale (see Note 39).